cyclus/cyclus.github.com/source/cep/cep3.rst

 Any required changes should be pull requested from a topical branch into the *release* branch.
-After this has been accepted, the topical branch should be merged with develop as well.
-The release branch is there so that development can continue on the develop branch while the release candidates (rc) are out and under review.
-This is because otherwise any new developments would have to wait until post-release to be merged into develop to prevent them from accidentally getting released early.
+After this has been accepted, the topical branch should be merged with ``develop`` as well.
+The release branch is there so that development can continue on the ``develop`` branch while the release candidates (rc) are out and under review.
+This is because otherwise any new developments would have to wait until post-release to be merged into ``develop`` to prevent them from accidentally getting released early.

-Everything that is in the release branch should also be part of develop.
+Everything that is in the release branch should also be part of ``develop``.
 Graphically,

 .. figure:: cep-0003-1.svg